codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 ![](https://res.cloudinary.com/code-mill-technologies-inc/image/upload/v1512490254/Screen_Shot_2017-12-05_at_10.10.29_AM_x2icov.png)

-First off we need to create a policy for the Azure AD B2C Tenant.
+We need to create a policy for the Azure AD B2C Tenant.

 Select __Sign-up or sign-in policies__ from the left-hand menu.